Wild genus-zero quantum de Rham spaces: Introduction, main results, layout

 On the subject of moduli spaces, recall that one way to start constructing (analytic) moduli stacks is to work in families.
-Namely, one considers deformations of the starting data of $\wh{\bm\Sigma}$, parameterized by complex manifolds/analytic spaces $\bm B$, and defines a groupoid for each such $\bm B$: cf., e.g., \cite[App.~A]{doucot_rembado_tamiozzo_2024_moduli_spaces_of_untwisted_wild_riemann_surfaces}.
-(Or use $\mb C$-schemes, working in the étale/fppf site, etc.)
+One considers deformations of the starting data of $\wh{\bm\Sigma}$, parameterized by complex manifolds/analytic spaces $\bm B$, and defines a groupoid for each such $\bm B$: cf., e.g., \cite[App.~A]{doucot_rembado_tamiozzo_2024_moduli_spaces_of_untwisted_wild_riemann_surfaces} (and~\S~5 of op.~cit. for the algebraic setup, working over nonsingular complex projective curves, etc.).

 In turn, there are \emph{admissible deformations}~\cite[Def.~10.1 + Rmk.~10.6]{boalch_2014_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties} of the wild Riemann surface underlying the decorated pointed surface $\wh{\bm\Sigma}$ of~\eqref{eq:de_rham_groupoid}, i.e., the triple